 The eastern and northern shores of the Georgian Bay are known as the 30,000 Islands.
-On the large scale map there appears to be few islands, but in a smaller scale map the number of islands can be better visualized.
+On the large scale map there appear to be few islands, but in a smaller scale map, the number of islands can be better visualized.
 The portion of the chart below represents only 2 miles.

 |Frying Pan Bay Dock|

 Massasauga Provincial Park -- Moon River -- Moore Bay